The O.K. Corral

 gunfight walk free.
 I believe that the accomplished historian Paul Cool summed up the discussion related to this event best when he referred to it as the“who-fired-first at you-know-where.”

 This debate shows no signs of dying down well over a century after the event.
-What I would like to share most with our many readers around the world are not my views as to the play-by-play of every bullet, but information about where in Tombstone the gunfight took place and what the buildings looked like on that day, to give you a better feel for that time and place.
-This is most compelling to me.
-As to the intricate details of the fight itself, I will leave that to those who desire its study the most.
+What I would like to share most with our many readers around the world are not my views as to the play-by-play of every bullet, but information about where in Tombstone the gunfight took place and what the buildings looked like on that day, to give you a better feel for that time and place. –John Rose

 This Billhead from the O.K.
 Corral in Tombstone is one of the most sought after items in all of Western Collecting.
 The survival rate on these is poor...most were just thrown away.
 At one time, John Gilchriese, who acquired by far the most important of all Tombstone/Earp collections, was said to have owned three of them.
 I have owned two, this one being the earliest.
 It is believed that less than a dozen of these still exist, though there is no official count or way to confirm this.
 Courtesy of the Collections of John D. Rose.